PAULTYLER192/airbnb-clone-project/README.md

 4. Database Administrator: Manages the PostgreSQL database, designing schemas, optimizing queries, and ensuring data integrity for efficient storage of users, listings, and bookings.
 5. DevOps Engineer: Configures development and production environments, deploys the application (e.g., on Heroku), and sets up CI/CD pipelines for automated testing and deployment.
 6. QA Engineer: Develops and executes tests to ensure the application is reliable, testing features like search filters, booking logic, and UI responsiveness to deliver a bug-free product.

+  Technology Stack
+1. Python: The core programming language used to build the backend logic and integrate libraries for features like geolocation and image processing.
+2. Django: A Python web framework for developing the backend, handling routing, user authentication, database interactions, and rendering dynamic templates.
+3. PostgreSQL: A relational database for storing user profiles, property listings, bookings, and reviews, supporting complex queries and scalability.
+4. HTML/CSS/JavaScript: Frontend technologies for structuring, styling, and adding interactivity to web pages, such as listing displays and booking forms.
+5. Bootstrap: A CSS framework for creating responsive, user-friendly interfaces with pre-built components like cards and forms.
+6. Git and GitHub: Version control system and hosting platform for tracking code changes and collaborating on the project.
+7. Stripe: A payment processing API for simulating booking transactions securely in test mode.
+8. geopy: A Python library for geocoding addresses and enabling location-based search for listings.
+9. Django REST Framework : A Django extension for building RESTful APIs to support dynamic frontends or mobile apps.
+10. Cloudinary : A cloud service for storing and serving property images uploaded by hosts.